ucdavis-bioinformatics-training/2020-August-intro-scRNAseq/prerequisites/cli/command-line-intro.md

 ## Most Common Mistakes

-1. Your in the wrong directory, use the command `pwd` to show what directory your in.
+1. You're in the wrong directory: use the command `pwd` to show what directory you're in.
-2. Spelling/Capilalization, check the command carefully for errors, use your <TAB>.
+2. Spelling/Capilalization: check the command carefully for errors, use your <TAB> tab key.
-3. Spaces, you may have put (or not put a space where needed).
+3. Spaces: you may have put (or not put a space where needed).

 ## Directory Structure